 Above: Hello Psychaleppo performing.
 (Facebook / Hello Psychaleppo)

-Karim: Which is what we know.
+Karim: Which is what I know.

-Karim: Something we was extraordinary about.
+Karim: Something I was curious about.

 Ohhh, nice!
 That was a good show.

 Karim: That was a good show!
 I was supposed to see you in London that year, at the Shubbak Festival, but that didn’t pan-out.